Aaryaman09/Protocols_to_make_app_production_ready/README.md

 These are just a few additional steps to consider when making a Flask application production and deployment ready.
 The specific steps you need to take will depend on your application's requirements, your deployment environment, and your organization's policies and best practices.

-Here's an example of creating a simple Flask application that is production-ready:
+## Point 1: Here's an example of creating a simple Flask application that is production-ready:

 1. Create a virtual environment: It's best practice to create a virtual environment to isolate your dependencies from your system's Python installation.
 You can create a virtual environment by running the following command: